JSku-Systems/unet-bccd-segmentation/README.md

 Limitations and potential extensions (e.g., instance segmentation, uncertainty estimation) are discussed in the notebook.

+## License </br>
-This repository is released under the MIT License.
+This project is released under the MIT License.
+The dataset retains its own licence as specified by the original Kaggle author.